The portion of the home that is above ground.

 A manufacturing process that intensifies the depth, texture and realistic look of the floor by aligning the embossing with the printed design (what you see matches what you feel).
-This technique is used on Armstrong Flooring laminate and vinyl floor products.
+This technique is used on Armstrong Flooring vinyl floor products.

 A preliminary cost figure prepared by contractors or others to give a rough idea of the cost of a completed project.

 The loss of color due to exposure to light, heat or other destructive agents.

 This term is used with Luxe Plank luxury vinyl and indicates the type of installation technology used with this flooring.
 Floors with FasTak have repositionable, pressure-sensitive adhesive applied to the planks.
 To install, you simply remove the release paper then press the planks or tiles into place over the subfloor.

 A type of backing for vinyl sheet flooring that allows the floor to lay flat.
 Fiberglass-backed vinyl sheet can be installed anywhere in the home, including below grade, and can be installed as a loose lay or modified loose lay using Glass-Tac tape or Armstrong S-288 or S-289 adhesive.